-Instead, you’re better off spending your cash on Weight Reduction, Anti-roll bars/Chassis Reinforcement, as these upgrades improve the overall responsiveness of the car’s chassis when going sideways.
+Instead, you’re better off spending your cash on Weight Reduction, Anti-roll bars/Chassis Reinforcement.
+These upgrades improve the overall responsiveness of the car’s chassis when going sideways.

-Of course, don’t forget to upgrade your tires to the appropriate ‘Drift’ tires modification, as this will give your car the ideal grip levels it needs for drifting.
+Don’t forget to upgrade your tires to the appropriate ‘Drift’ tires modification.
+This will give your car the ideal grip levels it needs for drifting.

-Avoid installing Sport, Semi-slick, Race, or Race-Slick tires on your drift car, as these tires are designed for maximum grip and will hinder your car’s ability to go sideways.
+Avoid installing Sport, Semi-slick, Race, or Race-Slick tires on your drift car, as these tires are designed for maximum traction and will hinder your car’s ability to go sideways.

 One of the things that made the Forza Horizon series such a popular game was that Turn 10/Playground Games gave Forza fans almost everything they needed to express themselves freely through their cars in-game.